SQream/sqream_docs/guides/third_party_tools/pentaho.rst

 *************************
-Connecting to SQream Using Pentaho Data Integration
+Connect to SQream Using Pentaho Data Integration
 *************************

 .. _pentaho_top: